Last Updated on 9 March, 2021 by Veronica

 Detour to the Isle of Skye

 Here, we made a stop on the way and strayed towards the Isle of Skye.
-But if you want to continue on the North Coast 500, what you have to do is set course for Applecross.
+But if you want to continue on the North Coast 500, you have to set a course for Applecross.

 Detour to Eilean Donan Castle

-Another detour you have to make after eating at Carron Restaurant and visiting the Attadale Gardens is visiting the Eilean Donan Castle.
+Another detour you must make after eating at Carron Restaurant and visiting the Attadale Gardens is visiting the Eilean Donan Castle.

 Road to Applecross by Bealach Na Ba